without Internet Explorer,

 The album-title couldn’t have been more appropriately chosen; yes, the guys were offering something new, but at the same time were not shifting drastically from what had already been established as evident from the opening “For Dear Life” which thrashes energetically in a familiar retro fashion for a start with a few deviant chops, and Tommy Victor’s characteristic angry semi-shouty vocals still smelling hardcore.
 “Steady Decline” offers a friendlier, and also crunchier, sound with the orthodox thrashy formula “broken”, leading out of the previously established rules.
 Then comes the already mentioned title-track, the stop-and-go gimmicky masterpiece with the groovy “shadows” fully epitomized for the first time on an official recording, not to mention the outlandish melodic digression and the unforgettable shouty chorus.
 The groovy jumpiness carries on with full force on the next “Lost & Found”, a creepy minimalistic post-thrasher the band “flirting” with more melody creating something which is not very easy to categorize, a pretty unique approach which Helmet also started producing at around the same time, but in a more scattered, noisier manner. ”Your Fear” returns to the thrashy confines with a steady mid-paced shred, but the cool balladic interlude and the atmospheric, ethereal ending make it another less ordinary piece.

-“Take It in Hand” is a great combination of the new and the old school with crunchy rhythms giving way to a handsome headbanging Bay-Area passage and vice versa; a slow doomy section in the second half gives number an additional atmospheric boost.
+“Take It in Hand” is a great combination of the new and the old school with crunchy rhythms giving way to a handsome headbanging Bay-Area passage and vice versa; a slow doomy section in the second half gives this number an additional atmospheric boost.
 “Intermentrual D.S.B.” is a quirky instrumental sounding like a heavy jam session, and “Right to Nothing” is another dynamic thrasher which holds onto a consistent mid-pace with more stylish semi-technical developments.
 “Prime Cut” is an exercise in groovy quasi-industrial atmospherics, a tendency partially continued on the closing “Just the Same” which switches onto more aggressive thrashing later on to wrap on this unusual opus in a more intense, also more linear fashion.
 A live performance of “Third from The Sun” is added as a bonus further enhancing the album’s original, non-conventional character.

 With the video clips of Pantera and Prong being aired extensively, one may have gotten the impression that both the media and the audience were looking for new ways of expression, like the progressive/technical direction the scene took in the late-80’s/early-90’s wasn’t enough for them.
 And it wasn’t, truth be told: with Nirvana’s “Nevermind” putting grunge on the map so prominently, and with Metallica’s Black Album crossing thrash out of the map, the landscape looked entirely different merely a year later.
 Sadly, the album reviewed here never got the recognition it deserved; that same recognition went to Pantera, for example, whose aggro-hymns found much larger acceptance among the fanbase than Prong’s sophisticated quasi-industrial, semi-progressive endeavours.

 The band released “Prove You Wrong” in 1991, an obvious effort to capitalize on the previous opus’ relative success, but the music’s very laid-back, non-thrashy nature completely lacked the bite which its predecessor had in abundance.
 At the time when the in-vogue industrial metal acts (Ministry, Skrew, Malhavoc, Front Line Assembly, Swamp Terrorists, etc.) were using thrash metal as a base for their exploits, our fellow New Yorkers were shying away from it for no apparent reason, without any seeming rewards.
 The mistake was acknowledged, and “Cleansing” (1994) was a major improvement in every department, Tommy Victor’s gang sounding as angry and thrashy as ever.
-Well, it was the mid-90’s, and the guys were obviously not following the metal news closely to realize that old school thrash was already a foregone conclusion, and using it in any form conceivable meant irrevocable failure with no chances for redemption.
+Well, it was the mid-90’s, and the guys were obviously not following the metal news closely to realize that old school metal was already a foregone conclusion, and using it in any form conceivable meant irrevocable failure with no chances for redemption.

 Lessons learnt, later than never, and the band were out once again with Tommy Victor leading an entirely new gang for the release of “Rude Awakening” (1996) including none other than Paul Raven, the mythical Killing Joke bass player.
 This “awakening” was a very different affair, the guys spacing out into a surreal progressive post-metal direction which wasn’t bad at all, but again it was not exactly in pace with the trend of the day which had whimsically changed for the umpteenth time in this flippant decade.